selfage/web_service_client/README.md

 ## SessionStorage

-To not confuse with `window.sessionStorage`, `SessionStorage` in this lib has nothing to do with that, and as its name suggests, it's purely a TypeScript interface to store a session string.
+To not confuse with `window.sessionStorage`, `SessionStorage` in this package is simply a TypeScript interface to store and retrieve a session string.
 See its [source](https://github.com/selfage/service_client/blob/9ffb717f194f98212d60d3034bd12bd0bafeddf8/session_storage.ts).
 If used on backend servers, you can also provide an implementation using in-memory maps, disks, or database.

 As stated above, we provide a `LocalSessionStorage` implementation using `window.localStorage` as opposed to using cookie.
 Therefore the session string will not be sent with every request.